SamNiechcial/MySQL-With-Vault/README.md

 I have not yet started work on initiating and configuring this architecture with Terraform, nor do I have a live web service to hit for requests running in the cloud.

-**As a result, the Python scripts provided will not work unless you configure these back-end services to run locally on your own machine first.**

-Please configure the services manually using USER_GUIDE.md, in the Docs folder.
+**As a result, the Python scripts provided will not work unless you configure these back-end services to run locally on your own machine first.** Please configure the services manually using USER_GUIDE.md, in the Docs folder.

-Future Iterations of this application will use Terraform to automate spinning up the architecture and services.
+Future iterations of this application will use Terraform to automate spinning up the architecture and services.

 ## Demonstrating Working Initial Proof of Concept:

 For now, I have included a video to demonstrate that the scripts I have written are working locally for me, *working.mov*.

 It can be found in the root directory of the project.

 ## Next steps:

-1. The scripts I have created so far are essentially scratches - they need immediate refactoring for security, separation of concerns, portability etc.
+1. The scripts I have created so far are essentially scratches - they refactoring for security, separation of concerns, etc.

-2. After that, I need to upload configuration files and documentation to enable users to spin up and run architecture locally to demonstrate Python scripts themselves.

 ## Further Steps:

-3. Use Hashicorp documentation to learn how to use Terraform to spin up architecture; MySql 5.7 Server and Client, Consul and Vault - this time on Ubuntu, or something else I can eventually configure to run in production on AWS.
+2. Use Hashicorp documentation to learn how to use Terraform to spin up architecture; MySql 5.7 Server and Client, Consul and Vault - this time on Ubuntu, or something else I can eventually configure to run in production on AWS.

-4. Write project Terraform configuration to spin up architecture; MySql 5.7 Server and client, Consul and Vault - Again, on Ubuntu.
+3. Write project Terraform configuration to spin up architecture; MySql 5.7 Server and client, Consul and Vault - Again, on Ubuntu.

-5. Refactor Python 2.7 scripts for use with new Terraform architecture, above.
+4. Refactor Python 2.7 scripts for use with new Terraform architecture, above.

-6. Refactor new Python 2.7 scripts for security, separation of concerns, etc.
+5. Refactor new Python 2.7 scripts for security, separation of concerns, etc.

-7. Write Test suite:
+6. Write Test suite:
 Unit testing with PyTest
 Behavioural testing with Cucumber (Potentially - for Product Owners etc)

-8. Real world testing: Start anew, alter configuration files, and attempt to spin up the entire service in production mode - If this works a few times, I would then consider version 1.0 and package distribution, with public key cryptography etc.
+7. Real world testing: Start anew, alter configuration files, and attempt to spin up the entire service in production mode - If this works a few times, I would then consider version 1.0 and package distribution, with public key cryptography etc.

-9. Create a version to work with modern services, MySQL 8 with Python 3
+8. Create a version to work with modern services, MySQL 8 with Python 3

-10. Maintain project, monitoring for security vulnerabilities, dependency issues etc.
+9. Maintain project, monitoring for security vulnerabilities, dependency issues etc.

 ## Tech: